 Over the past 10-15 years, Evangel has undergone a major, campus-wide renovation process to upgrade nearly all of our facilities, both residential and academic.

-Evangel’s residence halls are pristine facilities that were almost all renovated between 2005 and 2010, with a fresh renovation of Lewis Hall occuring during summer 2013.
+Evangel’s residence halls are pristine facilities that were almost all renovated between 2005 and 2010, with a fresh renovation of Lewis Hall occurring during summer 2013.
 EU’s buildings and facilities are as fresh and vibrant as the students, faculty, and staff who put them to good use every day.

 There are also comfortable amenities for married students, with a host of campus apartments and nearby rental homes and duplexes.
 Even those living in “417 Hall” (commuters), will experience comfort and convenience in our commuter lounge.